CARSON, Calif. -- Sean Franklin picked the perfect time for his first career Major League Soccer postseason goal.

 Los Angeles was simply unable to finish, thanks in part to the quick legwork of defender Tony Beltran, who continuously got into position to block, deflect or intercept passes and shots headed for the goal.

-The Galaxy came within inches of padding their goal total when a shot by Keane in the 85th minute went wide.
+The Galaxy came within inches of adding a goal when Keane's shot in the 85th minute went wide.

 Real Salt Lake goalkeeper Nick Ramando also made a sliding stop of a shot by Donovan in the 88th minute.
 A shot by Juninho in the 90th minute, off a pass from Keane, went over the net.